-We have seen different methods for establishing your SaaS company’s pricing plan.
+We have seen different methods for establishing your SaaS company’s pricing plan in our previous post.
 We had three: by instinct, considering what it should cover and watching our competition.
 We leave the fourth method to the end:

 Method 4: whatever the customer is willing to pay